Kafka Connect Filter (Kafka) SMT Usage Reference for Confluent Cloud

 • org.apache.kafka.connect.transforms.predicates.TopicNameMatches: Matches records in a topic with a name matching a particular Java regular expression.

-• org.apache.kafka.connect.transforms.predicates.HasHeaderKey: Matches records which have a header with the given key.
+• org.apache.kafka.connect.transforms.predicates.HasHeaderKey: Matches records that have a header with the given key.

 • org.apache.kafka.connect.transforms.predicates.RecordIsTombstone: Matches tombstone records (that is, records with a null value).